DNA kit adntro box

 Types of aneuploidies

-Monosomies are the complete absence of one of the chromosomes found in humans.
-Among them we find Turner syndrome.
+The monosomies are the complete absence of one of the chromosomes found in humans.
+The most common monosomy is the deletion of the entire X chromosome (monosomy XO), which results in the Turner syndrome.

 Turner syndrome

-They may also have associated health problems such as high blood pressure, diabetes, kidney problems, osteoporosis, cataracts and thyroid problems.
+They may also have associated health problems such as hypertension, diabetes, kidney problems, osteoporosis, cataracts and thyroid problems.

 Share this post